-ACWWA is presently engaged in litigation with the Valley Country Club regarding the provision of nonpotable treated effluent for application to the golf course.
+ACWWA is presently engaged in settlement discussions with the Valley Country Club in an effort to limit further litigation regarding the provision of nonpotable treated effluent for application to the golf course.

 In March 2014, ACWWA notified the engineering contractor, construction contractor and United of potential ACWWA warranty claims as a result of leakage at the newly constructed Chambers Reservoir.
 Studies of the reservoir leakage and negotiations with the parties are underway regarding this issue.
 A tolling agreement between ACWWA and United was entered into in December 2017 to extend the statute of limitations, and a Construction Defect Action Reform Act notice was provided to other affected parties.
+ACWWA is currently in settlement discussions with parties involved in the construction of the Reservoir.
+A settlement was reached with the designer in March 2019.